 The MSR MugMate is a no-frills filter perfect for anyone needing to keep brewing simple and straightforward.
-It easily nests inside your favorite mug and will barely add an ounce to your pack weight.
-We loved that you can use it for coffee, loose leaf tea, or even pre-filtering water.
-While we got better flavor from other brewers, the versatility of the MugMate makes it one that we would happily take on any outdoor adventure.
+It easily nests inside your favorite mug and will add just barely an ounce to your pack weight.
+We love that you can use it for coffee, loose leaf tea, or even pre-filtering water.
+While other brewers deliver better flavor, the versatility of the MugMate makes it one that is ideal for outdoor adventures.

 This filter is easy to use, both for coffee and tea.
 We think it's a great companion for all manner of outdoor adventures.

 The MugMate is a durable fine mesh filter that allows you to brew coffee or steep tea without the need for additional paper filters.
-The square shape and the fact that it brews by steeping within a confined space meant that controlling the nuances of extraction was difficult.
-However, once you dial-in all the details for your favorite camp mug you should be good to go.
-Do consider that, if you are brewing in a tall vessel, you will need to add much more water in order to fully cover your ground coffee.
+The square shape and the fact that it brews by steeping within a confined space means that controlling the nuances of extraction is difficult.
+However, once you dial in all the details for your favorite camp mug, you should be good to go.
+Do consider that, if you are brewing in a tall vessel, you will need to add much more water to fully cover your ground coffee.

 Depending on the height of your preferred mug you will need to add more or less coffee in order to match the amount of water needed to fully cover everything.

-We got decent flavor from the MugMate, but nothing stellar.
-The square shape of the brewer combined with its rudimentary steeping system and lack of paper filters produced a slightly bitter cup.
+The MugMate delivers decent flavor, but nothing stellar.
+The square shape of the brewer combined with its rudimentary steeping system and lack of paper filters produces a slightly bitter cup.
 Nothing terrible, just not as good as some of our other contenders like the Hario V60 and our Top Pick for Gourmet Taste, the AeroPress.
 But if your main goal is to keep your brewing method light and small without having to resort to instant, this is a fantastic choice.